EugenMayer/helm-charts/charts/rundeck/README.md

 - deploy your `user-credentials-secret` secret (in your rundeck namespace) with the field `userCredentials` including the string (at least)`admin:PASSWORD,user,admin,architect,deploy,build`
   - replace `PASSWORD` with your password
   - add as many as you like, seperate by newlines `\n`
-- deploy your `rundeck-database-secret` to define the DB credentials and connection details.
+- deploy your `rundeck-database-secret` to define the DB credentials and connection details or use `database.useInternalH2db` (only for non-production).
 See `Database` below.
 - deploy your own `ingress` route (default) or activate `ingress.enabled` and set the values to your liking

 ## Database

-The secret `database.secret_name` must include the following keys
+For production usage, the secret `database.secret_name` must include the following keys

 - `jdbc`: The jdbc url like `jdbc:postgresql://$user:$password@$host:$port/$database`
 - `user`: DB user